 - Automated asset tracking at a lower cost.
 BLE beacons technology gives you an automated asset tracking option at a lower cost than other IoT asset tracking technologies, such as RFID or GPS.

-If you compare bluetooth asset tracking with RFID, BLE beacons are similar to the active RFID tags, and bluetooth receivers are similar to RFID readers.
+If you compare bluetooth asset tracking with RFID, BLE beacons are similar to the active RFID tags, and bluetooth receivers are similar to the RFID readers.

 The big drawback of GPS asset tracking as compared to the Bluetooth asset tracking is a significantly higher cost of the GPS tags, significantly higher cost of the monthly service, and bigger size of the GPS tags that makes them not suitable for the small equipment and tools.
+Therefore, it may be a good idea to use GPS asset tracking for the most valuable equipment, and BLE beacon tags for smaller equipment and tools used by the company employees.

 How Does Bluetooth Asset Tracking Work?